 A 15% sibling discount is available (full price for first child and 15% off additional children) - contact us for a personal discount code.

-Any students entering class after our Monday, October 1 class will be given a chorus role in our musical and will be given a monologue for our scene night (but can join at a prorated rate of $16/class) up to October 15.
+Students entering class after our Monday, September 30 class will be given a chorus role in our musical and will be given a monologue for scene night (but can join at a prorated rate of $16/class) up to October 15.